-(e) If a source relocates to an adjacent site, and the time between operation at the old and new sites is less than six months, the source may retain the netting basis from the old site.
+(5) If a source relocates to an adjacent site, and the time between operation at the old and new sites is less than six months, the source may retain the netting basis from the old site.

-(f) Emission reductions required by rule, order, or permit condition affect the netting basis if the source currently has devices or emissions units that are subject to the rules, order, or permit condition.
-The baseline emission rate is not affected.
-The netting basis reduction will be effective on the effective date of the rule, order, or permit condition requiring the reduction.
-The PSEL reduction will be effective on the compliance date of the rule, order, or permit condition.

-(g) For permits issued after May 1, 2011 under New Source Review regulations in OAR 340 division 224, and where the netting basis initially equaled the potential to emit for a new or modified source, the netting basis will be reduced in accordance with the definition of actual emissions.
-Notwithstanding OAR 340-222-0041(2), this adjustment does not require a reduction in the PSEL.

-(i) Netting basis for a pollutant with a revised definition will be adjusted if the source is emitting the pollutant at the time of redefining and the pollutant is included in the permit's netting basis.
+(6) A source’s netting basis for a regulated pollutant with a revised definition will be corrected if the source is emitting the regulated pollutant at the time the definition is revised, and the regulated pollutant is included in the source’s netting basis.

-(j) Where EPA requires an attainment demonstration based on dispersion modeling, the netting basis will be established at no more than the level used in the dispersion modeling to demonstrate attainment with the ambient air quality standard (i.e., the attainment demonstration is an emission reduction required by rule).
+(7) Where EPA requires an attainment demonstration based on dispersion modeling, the netting basis must not be more than the level used in the dispersion modeling to demonstrate attainment with the ambient air quality standard (i.e., the attainment demonstration is an emission reduction required by rule).

+[ED.
+NOTE: This rule was moved verbatim from OAR 340-200-0020(76) and amended in redline/strikeout.]

+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

+Stat.
+Auth.: ORS 468.020, 468A.025, 468A.035, 468A.055 & 468A.070 Stats.
+Implemented: ORS 468A.025 & 468A.035

+[See history under OAR 340-200-0020.]

+340-222-0048

+Baseline Period and Baseline Emission Rate

+(1) The baseline period used to calculate the baseline emission rate:

-(14) "Baseline Period" means:(a) Any consecutive 12 calendar month period during the calendar years 1977 or 1978 for any regulated pollutant other than greenhouse gases.
+(a) For any regulated pollutant other than greenhouse gases, any consecutive 12 calendar month period during the calendar years 1977 or 1978.
 DEQ may allow the use of a prior time period upon a determination that it is more representative of normal source operation.

-(b) Any consecutive 12 calendar month period during the calendar years 2000 through 2010 for greenhouse gases.
+(b) For greenhouse gases, any consecutive 12 calendar month period during the calendar years 2000 through 2010.

+(c) For a pollutant that becomes a regulated pollutant subject to OAR 340 division 224 after May 1, 2011, any consecutive 12 calendar month period within the 24 months immediately preceding its designation as a regulated pollutant if a baseline period has not been defined for the regulated pollutant.

-(13) "Baseline Emission Rate" means the actual emission rate during a baseline period.
-Baseline emission rate does not include increases due to voluntary fuel switches or increased hours of operation that occurred after that baseline period. a) A baseline emission rate will be established only for regulated pollutants subject to OAR 340 division 224 as specified in the definition of regulated pollutant.A baseline emission rate will not be established for PM2.5.
+(2) A baseline emission rate will be established only for those regulated pollutants subject to OAR 340 division 224.

+(3) A baseline emission rate will not be established for PM2.5.

-(b) The baseline emission rate for greenhouse gases, on a CO2e basis, will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.
+(4) The baseline emission rate for greenhouse gases, on a CO2e basis, will be established with the first permitting action issued after July 1, 2011, provided the permitting action involved a public notice period that began after July 1, 2011.

-(c) For a pollutant that becomes a regulated pollutant subject to OAR 340 division 224 after May 1, 2011, the initial baseline emission rate is the actual emissions of that pollutant during any consecutive 12 month period within the 24 months immediately preceding its designation as a regulated pollutant if a baseline period has not been defined for the pollutant.
+5) For a pollutant that becomes a regulated pollutant subject to OAR 340 division 224 after May 1, 2011, the initial baseline emission rate is the actual emissions of that regulated pollutant during the baseline period specified in OAR 340-222-0048(1)(c) .